jprotzman/signalk-venus-tanks-plugin/README.md

 ## System requirements

-__pdjr-skplugin-venus-tanks__ will only be useful in Signal K servers running under Venus OS.
+__pdjr-skplugin-venus-tanks__ will most likely only be useful in Signal K servers running under Venus OS.

-If you require similar functionality but do not run Signal K under Venus or you prefer to maintain dbus tank data with a native Venus process, then consider [venus-signalk-tank-service](https://github.com/preeve9534/venus-signalk-tank-service) an alternative application which fulfils the same role in a more general way.
+If you require similar functionality but do not run Signal K under Venus or you prefer to maintain dbus tank data with a native Venus process, then consider [venus-signalk-tank-service](https://github.com/preeve9534/venus-signalk-tank-service) an alternative Python application which fulfils the same role in a more general way.

 ## Installation